d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 ## Exercises

-1. Replace the average pooling with max pooling.
+1. Replace the average pooling with maximum pooling.
 What happens?
 1. Try to construct a more complex network based on LeNet to improve its accuracy.
     1. Adjust the convolution window size.
     1. Adjust the number of output channels.